openmediavault/openmediavault-docs/FAQ.rst

 	There are several services that |omv| takes control of, The recommended list is here.

 What is the permissions/ownership of folders in OMV created by shared folders?
-	The default is folders in ''2775'' mode, with ''root:users'' ownership.
+	The default is folders in ``2775`` mode, with ``root:users`` ownership.
 This means all users created in the webUI can read, write to folders created by the system in the data drives using the default.

 Why are my filesystems mounted as noexec?
 	This is a security measure to avoid the placement of malicious scripts in the shared folders.
 This will prevent any script execution in those paths, including compiling packages and binaries.